Medical expert of the article

 - strict bed rest for at least two days;

-- prescribing antibiotic therapy if you suspect the development of epididymitis or an infectious process in the genitourinary system;
+- prescribing antibiotic therapy if there is a suspicion of the development of epididymitis or an infectious process in the genitourinary system;

-- if conservative treatment is ineffective, repeated ultrasound and Doppler ultrasound is required.
+- If conservative treatment is ineffective, a repeat ultrasound and Doppler examination is required.

 - if it is impossible to determine the diagnosis;